If you could Save $10,000 what would YOU do?

 Would you spend it on gifts for the people you love?
 Splurge on an amazing vacation?
 Treat your self to a deluxe spa day and a new wardrobe?
 Use it as a down payment on a new car?

 Or would you use it to build financial security?
-After all, $10,000 would be enough to build a real emergency fund, make a big dent in our debt, or be great seed money for starting a business.
+If you could save $10,000, it would be enough to build a real emergency fund, make a big dent in your debt, or be great seed money for starting a business.

 Get your budget in order with the Monthly Budget Worksheet.
 Simply opt-in below to have the Monthly Budget Worksheet sent straight to your inbox!